ArtifexSoftware/ghostpdl/doc/src/Use.rst

    Enables access controls on files.
 Access controls fall into three categories, files from which Ghostscript is permitted to read, ones to which it is permitted to write, and ones over which it has "control" (i.e. delete/rename).
 These access controls apply to all files accessed via Ghostscript's internal interface to the C library file handling.
 Whilst we have taken considerable pains to ensure that all the code we maintain (as well as the so called "contrib" devices, that are devices included in our release packages, but not strictly maintained by the Ghostscript development team) uses this interface, we have no control over thirdparty code.

    This is an entirely new implementation of ``SAFER`` for Ghostscript versions 9.50 and later.
-Earlier versions (see :ref:`-dOLDSAFER<dOLDSAFER>`) relied on storing the file permission lists in Postscript VM (Virtual Memory), and only applied file access permissions to the Postscript file related operators.
+Earlier versions relied on storing the file permission lists in Postscript VM (Virtual Memory), and only applied file access permissions to the Postscript file related operators.
 It relied on restricting the function of setpagedevice to avoid the device code from being manipulated into opening arbitrary files.
 The application of the file permissions was done within the internal context of the Postscript interpreter, and some other aspects of the Postscript restrictions were applied in the Postscript environment.
 With so many of the feature's capabilities relying on the Postscript context and environment, by using other (Ghostscript specific) features maliciously, the restrictions could be overridden.

    Whilst the path storage and application of the permissions is implemented entirely in C, it is still possible for Postscript to add and remove paths from the permissions lists (see .addcontrolpath) until such time as the access controls are enabled (see :ref:`.activatepathcontrol<Language_ActivateControlPath>`), any call to :ref:`.addcontrolpath<Language_AddControlPath>` after :ref:`.activatepathcontrol<Language_ActivateControlPath>` will result in a ``Fatal`` error causing the interpreter to immediately exit.